apache/cordova-docs/docs/en/edge/guide/overview/index.md

 <!-- START PG

 As a third option, you may use the PhoneGap Build service to compile projects remotely.
-This approach means maintaining source code, but with no need to install SDK tools or command-line utilities.
-As part of this development cycle, you have the option to upload the source files, or link to a github repository.
+This approach means there is no need to install SDK tools or command-line utilities.
+As part of this development cycle, you have the option to upload an archive of your source files, or link to a github repository.
 (See PhoneGap Build for details.)
+The cross-platform command-line tools and PhoneGap Build service offer the quickest way overall to deploy a project, but IDEs may offer more control to target applications for each platform.

 END PG -->

-The cross-platform command-line tools and PhoneGap Build service offer the quickest way overall to deploy a project, but IDEs may offer more control to target applications for each platform.

 To build projects on some platforms, you may need to apply digital signatures.
 See Distributing Applications for information on how to